 Mary, a medical doctor, died at the age of just 17.
 According to a family source, she died of tuberculosis contracted while carrying out her medical duties.
 This ties in with an article about her father in the Irish Examiner of 25 April 1936 that tells us she "took her medical degree at Trinity [in Dublin] and, while practising in England, died of a disease contracted from a patient".
 However, her death record reveals she died of "septicaemia and meningitis", with no mention of tuberculosis.
 Her death record also tells us her address at the time was 98 North Main St., Wexford.

 52 M ii

 Seamus Robert GALVIN was born on 29 Jul 1904 in Mount Talbot, Co.
 Roscommon.
 He died in Apr 1993 in Dublin.

-In 1949 Seamus became a director of the Portmarnock Country Club in Co.
+In 1949, while still involved in the family business, Seamus became a director of the Portmarnock Country Club in Co.
 Dublin where his brother, John, was also a director.
-It is not known if he was living in Dublin at this time but it is known that at some point he moved from Co.
+It is not known where he was living at this point but at some stage he moved from Co.
 Roscommon to Park Cottage, Wexford where he and his father ran a branch of the family's tree nursery.
 In 1976, Park Cottage was sold and Seamus moved from Wexford to Dun Laoghaire, Co.
 Dublin where he lived for the rest of his life.
 He never married.